-Extubation remains a challenging perioperative stage with a higher number of perioperative respiratory complications happening at the extubation rather than at the intubation process (12.6% vs 4.6%)[12].
-Furthermore, extubation may expose fragile cardiac patients to significant shifts in intrathoracic pressures which can lead to a number of cardiac complications such as pulmonary oedema due to left ventricular dysfunction.
-Therefore safe extubation demands a systematic approach, especially in the setting of complex surgery in patients with significant comorbidities.
+Extubation remains a challenging perioperative stage with a higher number of perioperative respiratory complications occurring at the extubation rather than during the intubation process (12.6% vs 4.6%)[12].
+Furthermore, extubation may expose fragile cardiac patients to significant shifts in intrathoracic pressures, which can lead to a number of cardiac complications such as pulmonary oedema due to left ventricular dysfunction.
+Therefore, safe extubation demands a systematic approach, especially in the setting of complex surgery in patients with significant comorbidities.
 Early extubation of patients after cardiac surgery involves multiple tasks, such as appropriate sedation and analgesia titration, frequent neurological assessment, continuous evaluation of haemodynamic stability, progressive respiratory weaning, careful temperature control and assessment of bleeding.
-Our protocol covered all the aspects mentioned above.
+Our protocol covered all of the aspects mentioned above.
 We believe that these tasks can be satisfactorily accomplished by trained and motivated nurses, with the back-up support of experienced medical staff.
-In the general ICU, a large study showed that nurse-led extubation protocol had similar complications and mortality rates than physician-guided extubation and significantly reduced MV time, possibly having positive effects in cost saving[9].
+In the general ICU, a large study showed that a nurse-led extubation protocol had similar complications and mortality rates than physician-guided extubation and significantly reduced MV time, possibly having positive effects on cost saving[9].

 Our study has the value of investigating the implementation of a structured nurse-led protocol for early extubation after cardiac surgery in a Cardiothoracic ICU with a 1:1 nurse-to-patient ratio for ventilated patients.
-However, in the cardiac surgery setting the largest amount of studies evaluating safety and advantages of early extubation are based in the PACU whose staffs have more experience in extubation than the ICU personnel.
-Moreover, PACU has usually a higher Consultant-to-patient ratio as compared to ICU.
-For instance, Probst et al[13] recently compared post cardiac surgery management in PACU vs cardiac ICU, and found a significant shorter extubation time and a higher rate of extubation within the first 6 postoperative hours in hemodynamically stable, normo-thermic, non-bleeding patients admitted to PACU as compared to a similar group of patients admitted to ICU.
-Moreover, PACU patients had shorter LOS before step down, and less arrhythmic complication, with no difference in other complications rate.
-When looking at such results, it is worthwhile noting some of the structural differences between PACU and ICU in this study: (1) 3-bed PACU vs 21-bed ICU; (2) dedicated post-cardiac surgery PACU vs mixed ICU; and (3) 1:3 Consultant-to-patient ratio in PACU and 1:12 in ICU.
+However, in the cardiac surgery setting, the largest amount of studies evaluating safety and advantages of early extubation are based in the PACU, where staff have more experience in extubation than the ICU personnel.
+Moreover, PACU usually has a higher consultant-to-patient ratio compared to ICU.
+For instance, Probst et al[13] recently compared post-cardiac surgery management in PACU versus cardiac ICU and found a significant shorter extubation time and a higher rate of extubation within the first six postoperative hours in hemodynamically stable, normo-thermic, non-bleeding patients admitted to PACU as compared to a similar group of patients admitted to ICU.
+Moreover, PACU patients had shorter LOS before step-down and less arrhythmic complication, with no difference in other complication rates.
+When looking at such results, it is worthwhile noting some of the structural differences between PACU and ICU in this study: (1) 3-bed PACU versus 21-bed ICU; (2) dedicated post-cardiac surgery PACU versus mixed ICU; and (3) 1:3 consultant-to-patient ratio in PACU and 1:12 in ICU.
 Considering these structural differences together with the usually higher airway skills of PACU staff, the observed differences are not surprising.

 The most important limitation of our study is the lower than expected number of cases collected in the study period.
-We were able to analyse data only from 105 patients rather than the 200 estimated target.
-A second limitation is the lack of standardisation of anaesthetic management that may have mainly influenced the neurological appropriateness for extubation.
-A third limitation of this study is that safety could not be fully evaluated with such small numbers; although only three patients were re-intubated after extubation, this is not an infrequent event after cardiac surgery and larger numbers are required to fully evaluate the safety of early extubation in Cardiothoracic ICU after cardiac surgery.
+We were able to analyse data from only 105 patients rather than the estimated target of 200.
+A second limitation is the lack of standardisation of anaesthetic management that likely influenced the neurological appropriateness for extubation.
+A third limitation of this study is that safety could not be fully evaluated with such small numbers; although only three patients were re-intubated after extubation, this is not an infrequent event after cardiac surgery, and larger numbers are required to fully evaluate the safety of early extubation in Cardiothoracic ICU after cardiac surgery.
 Finally, protocols implementing nurse-led extubation should take into account the staff skills and knowledge.
-Our results should be interpreted considering that in the United Kingdom there is a very high level of training and continuous re-training for nurses.
+Our results should be interpreted, considering that in the United Kingdom, there is a very high level of training and continuous re-training for nurses.
 Other countries and Healthcare Systems with lower resources may struggle in providing such level of training and therefore the practice of nurse-led extubation after cardiac surgery may not be practical.